ML3009/ML3009/README.md

 - 🌱 Learning React and Nodejs.
 - 🔍 Looking for a 6-month internship starting from September 2024       as a Frontend Developer.
 - 💬 Ask me about JavaScript, Python, Django and REST APIs.
-- ⚡ Fun fact: I am a big fan of the video game Assassin's Creed. 🥷🏻

 **📌 My Pinned Projects**